Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/terms/quest_terms_and_conditions.md

     their selected Moderators.
 6. You are responsible for upholding any promises, assertions, or other communication that are outlined within your Quest or Missions.
-7. You will extend your “best effort” to fulfill milestones associated with Donation.
-Under the extreme circumstances you cannot complete a defined milestone, you may do something equivalent to the unattainable Donation milestone and provide an update including an explanation as to why you couldn't complete your intended Donation milestone, and why the replacement will suffice
-8. You shall not utilize any donation information collected from a donating Subscriber to contact the Subscriber in any other way not explicitly outlined in these Terms of Service, including but not limited to adding the Subscriber to mailing lists or phone lists.
+7. You shall not utilize any donation information collected from a donating Subscriber to contact the Subscriber in any other way not explicitly outlined in these Terms of Service, including but not limited to adding the Subscriber to mailing lists or phone lists.